Galway City Museum Dive into Galway’s rich archaeology, heritage and history

 Visitors to Galway City Museum enter the museum courtyard through the iconic Spanish Arch next to some of the finest remains of Galway’s medieval town wall.
 The museum is home to two classic symbols of the city; the original statue of Irish writer Pádraic Ó Conaire and a traditional sailing vessel – Galway Hooker, the Máirtín Oliver.

 The museum collects material relating to Galway and its people, past and present.
 The collection comprises thousands of objects, most of which have been donated by the people of Galway.
 Part of the collection can be seen on display in the museum.
 Objects not on display form the reserve collection, kept in the stores.
-Galway City Museum is open Tuesday to Saturday, 10am – 5pm.
+Galway City Museum is open Tuesday to Saturday, 10am – 5pm and Open Sundays from 12pm–5pm from April to September.
 Admission is FREE!
 For more information on what’s happening visit www.galwaycitymuseum.ie.

 Explore what's nearby...